Mammillaria albiflora: Distribution

-Mammillaria albiflora is native to the Mexican state of Guanajuato, found south of Pozos at altitudes between 2160 and 2200 m, including along the road to San José Iturbide and at La Calera—locations roughly 50 km or more from the range of M. herrerae.
+Mammillaria albiflora is native to the Mexican state of Guanajuato, found south of Pozos at elevations between 2160 and 2200 m, including along the road to San José Iturbide and at La Calera—locations roughly 50 km or more from the range of M. herrerae.
 It grows on sloping calcareous rock in semi-desert.
 Because it occurs in only one location with a limited range and its population is continuously declining, it is listed as Critically Endangered by the International Union for Conservation of Nature (IUCN).
 The chief threat to its survival is illegal plant collecting by both amateurs and commercial collectors.
 A part of the location was fenced off in an attempt to protect it, but the fence was soon breached.
 The population fell from about 10,000 to about 5,000 individuals from 1993 to 2013.

 Mammillaria albiflora is illegally collected or commercially cultivated to be grown as an ornamental plant.
 It is propagated worldwide and may be found in international trade.
 It is challenging to cultivate, apparently resenting peat and acidic humus in potting mix.
 A mixture containing some limestone is likely beneficial.
 Successful growth also requires maximum sun exposure, which is crucial for flowering.